sait-wbdv/fall-2021/src/courses/dsgn270/day02.md

 ---
 layout: layouts/day.njk
-title: DSGN 270 Day 2 - UI (User Interface) for developers
+title: DSGN 270 Day 2 - UI (user interface design) for developers
 description: Like UX, UI is a large field that focuses on the look and feel of a website or app interface.
 We'll cover the fundamentals that will form the basis for the rest of the program.
 date: 2021-09-09
 released: true